Adelic line bundles on quasi-projective varieties: Algebraic dynamics

 Here the norm map is the Deligne pairing of relative dimension 0.

 Consider the height function

 For any $y\in S(\overline K)$, the height $h_\OM(y)=0$ if and only if $y$ is PCF in $S$.
-Then we are in the situation to apply the previous equidistribution theorem (Theorem \ref{equi3}) to $(S,\OM)$, except that we need to check the condition $\deg_{\OM}(S_\triv)>0$.
+Then we are in the situation to apply the previous equidistribution theorem (Theorem \ref{equi3}) to $(S,\OM)$, except that we need to check the condition $\deg_{\TM}(S)>0$.

-This requires the bifurcation measure introduced by DeMarco \cite{DeM1, DeM2} and further studied by Bassanelli--Berteloot \cite{BB}.
-In fact, $\deg_{\OM}(S_\triv)$ is exactly equal to the total volume of the bifurcation measure over $S_\sigma(\CC)$ for any embedding $\sigma:K\to \CC$.
-Then $\deg_{\OM}(S_\triv)>0$ is eventually equivalent to the condition on $S\to\CM_g$ by the works of \cite{BB, GOV}.
-This proves the theorem, and moreover confirms that the equilibrium measure $d\mu_{\overline M,\sigma}$ is a constant multiple of the bifurcation measure for any embedding $\sigma:K\to \CC$.
+This requires the bifurcation measure introduced by DeMarco \cite{DeM1, DeM2} and further studied by Bassanelli--Berteloot \cite{BB07}.
+The $\deg_{\TM}(S)$ is exactly equal to the total volume of the bifurcation measure on $S_\sigma(\CC)$ for any embedding $\sigma: K\to \CC$.
+Then $\deg_{\TM}(S)>0$ is eventually equivalent to the condition on $S\to\CM_g$ by the works of \cite{BB07, GOV}.
+This proves the theorem and confirms that the equilibrium measure $d\mu_{\overline M,\sigma}$ is a constant multiple of the bifurcation measure for any embedding $\sigma:K\to \CC$.

+Recently, Ji--Xie \cite{JX} proved the dynamical Andre--Oort conjecture for 1-dimensional families, which relies on our theory of adelic line bundles and especially our equidistribution theorem of PCF points.

-In the end, we note that the theorem also holds for a family of morphisms over $\PP^n$ with a slightly weaker statement.
+In the end, we note that the theorem also holds for a family of morphisms on $\PP^n$ with a slightly weaker statement.
 In particular, the construction of the adelic line bundle $\OM$ works in the same way.
 We refer to Theorem \ref{equi PCF0} for more details.